IBM/knative101/workshop/exercise-4/README.md

     ```

-4. What if, instead of 100% of the traffic going to the new revision, we wanted a different percentage?
+4. What if we didn't want 100% of our traffic going to this new revision?
 Maybe we want to slowly roll users over from our old version to the new version, or do some A/B testing of the new version to see what users prefer.
 Let's update the service to send 10% of the traffic to our new revision (`fib-knative-zero`), and 90% to the old revision (`fib-knative-one`)

     ```
     kn service update fib-knative --traffic fib-knative-zero=10 --traffic fib-knative-one=90